EICR: what is it and why do I need one?

 It should be noted that an EICR inspection does not include a PAT test of any portable appliances (anything that can be moved and unplugged) at the property.
 If you provide appliances, e.g. white goods, in the property then there is a legal expectation that these will be safe to use.
 However, unless specifically required as a condition of a local authority licence, there is no requirement to complete a PAT test or provide any documentation to tenants.
 Nevertheless, it remains best practice to have appliances checked regularly to ensure that your tenants are safe.
 Landlords can also be sued for negligence for injury or damage to belongings caused by faulty appliances.

 What are the new rules and how are they different?

-The new rules coming into effect on 1st July will oblige any landlord letting private rented accommodation in England to carry out EICR inspections every 5 years and ensure that tenants are provided with a copy of the certificate.
+The new rules in effect since July 2020 oblige any landlord letting private rented accommodation in England to carry out inspections every 5 years and ensure that tenants are provided with a copy of the certificate.
 To demonstrate compliance landlords must ensure they do the following: